sendbird/sendbird-platform-sdk-java/docs/MessagesApi.md

 <a name="removeExtraDataFromMessage"></a>
 # **removeExtraDataFromMessage**
-> removeExtraDataFromMessage(apiToken, channelType, channelUrl, messageId, keys)
+> Object removeExtraDataFromMessage(apiToken, channelType, channelUrl, messageId, keys)

 Remove extra data from a message